Paris Musee de Matiere Medicale, Musee Francois Tillequin

 There are old herbal drugs from the Ottoman Empire, a collection from a botanical garden in Madagascar, others from Brazil and Brussels, which total thousands of different samples, along with items such as old acupuncture charts and more.

-In fact, today, the museum is considered one of the largest in the world and contains about 25,000 samples of mainly plant origin, but also some animal products, with the most emblematic samples being on the therapeutic level, which are accompanied by many objects, often unusual, illustrating their harvest, transport and use.
+In fact, today, the Paris Musee de Matiere Medicale is considered one of the largest in the world and contains about 25,000 samples of mainly plant origin, but also some animal products, with the most emblematic samples being on the therapeutic level, which are accompanied by many objects, often unusual, illustrating their harvest, transport and use.

-But for those of us who are not scientifically minded, the Collection by Monograph is probably going to be the most interesting part of the Musee de Matiere Medicale to the uninitiated tourist, which is located near the entrance to the museum and displays spices such as pepper and cinnamon, plants such as those for cocoa and tea.
+But for those of us who are not scientifically minded, the Collection by Monograph is probably going to be the most interesting part of the Paris Musee de Matiere Medicale museum to the uninitiated tourist, which is located near the entrance to the museum and displays spices such as pepper and cinnamon, plants such as those for cocoa and tea.

 You will find that the nearest Metro stations are the Vavin stop serving line 4 or the Notre-Dame des Champs stop serving line 12, whereas if you are travelling into Paris via train then the nearest RER train stations are either the Luxembourg stop or the Port-Royal stop, both serving the RER B line.

-Alternatively the bus lines 21, 27, 38, 58, 68, 82, 83 and 91 along with the Noctilien Night Bus Service via lines N01, N14, N21 and N122 will also get you close by to this and numerous other tourist attractions such as the Fontaine des Quatre Parties du Monde also known as the Carpeaux Fountain.
+Alternatively the Paris bus lines 21, 27, 38, 58, 68, 82, 83 and 91 along with the Noctilien Night Bus Service via lines N01, N14, N21 and N122 will also get you close by to this and numerous other tourist attractions such as the Fontaine des Quatre Parties du Monde also known as the Carpeaux Fountain.